-- (1) It is in the interest of the people of the state of Colorado to modernize our election system so that all voters have equal access to vote in elections and more choice when electing candidates who better reflect the will of a majority of the voters.
-In furtherance of this objective, the people of the state of Colorado establish that all voters have the right to: - (a) Participate in an all-candidate primary election featuring all candidates, with the top two candidates for each office advancing to the general election; and - (b) Vote for any candidate they prefer, regardless of political affiliation or non-affiliation; and - (c) Rank candidates for the all-candidate primary election in order of preference. - (2) This equal access provides voters more choices, generates more competitive candidates for elective office, promotes more meaningful voter participation, and holds elected officials more accountable.
+(1) It is in the interest of the people of the state of Colorado to modernize our election system so that all voters and candidates have equal access in certain state and federal elections and voters have more choice to elect candidates who better reflect the will of a majority of the voters.
+In furtherance of this objective, the people of the state of Colorado establish that all voters have the right to:

+(a) Participate in an all-candidate primary election featuring all candidates for those state and federal offices, with the final four candidates advancing to the general elections;

+(b) Vote for any candidate they prefer, regardless of political affiliation or non-affiliation; and

+(c) Participate in general elections where candidates are elected by a majority of votes.

+(2) This equal access provides voters more choices, generates more competitive candidates for elective office, promotes more meaningful voter participation, and holds elected officials more accountable.

 SECTION 2.
-In Colorado Revised Statutes, 1-1-104, amend (19.7), (23.4), (34.4), and (49.7); and add (1.05), (19.1), (34.3), (43.5), and (45.7), as follows:
+In Colorado Revised Statutes, 1-1-104, amend (19.7), (23.4), (34.4), and (49.7); and add (1.05), (7.3), (19.1), (34.3), (43.5), (45.7), and (46.4), as follows: